SvenjaCSch/alpaca_telegram_chatbot/README.md

 *As the classification is based on empathy dialogues, it may not be enough to cover our testing (for example in bored situation, so I further added some categories to enrich the classification.

+## Limitation
+- number of maximum tokens maybe too limited so the goal could not be reached
+- evaluation: XXXX..

 ## Further questions
 ### Ethics